-You’ve studied the Queen and written about her for many years.
+You’ve studied Queen Elizabeth II and written books about her for many years.
 How would you personally describe her importance?

 I think she has given the crown a lease of life that nobody expected – rather surprising us by proving the strength and importance of the monarchy.
 In my latest book on the Queen, I quote one of her private secretaries who says: “The function of the monarchy is to roll out a carpet of happiness.”
 That is what we are seeing in the Jubilee year.
 There is also the more serious matter of how our constitutional monarchy is currently presiding over a coalition government, which is new to most of us in the 21st century.